Could you use an extra $1000 a month?

 12. Yard work / lawn mowing

-If you want to get up and running quickly, there is nothing better than a local side hustle such as mowing lawns in your neighborhood.
+If you want to get up and running quickly, there is nothing better than a local side hustle to earn extra money such as mowing lawns in your neighborhood.

 I mowed lawns in high school for extra spending money, so this could be a great side hustle for teens as well as adults.